Galagha01/Zombie_Attack/README.md

-# Zombie_Attack
+# Apocalypse Simulation

- Apocalypse Simulation  This project simulates a post-apocalyptic scenario where a group of survivors must navigate a world overrun by zombies.
-Players will need to manage resources, fight off zombies, and search for food and other survivors to increase their chances of survival.
-Key Features:  Zombie Encounters: Survivors will face waves of zombies and must fight them off using their limited resources.
-Resource Management: Players will need to carefully manage their food, health, and ammunition supplies.
-Survivor Recruitment: Survivors can search for and recruit other survivors who may have separated from the group.
-Food Acquisition: Players must actively search for food to sustain their group.
-Day-to-Day Survival: The simulation tracks the passage of time and the dwindling resources, creating a sense of urgency and challenge.
-Gameplay:  Initialization: The game starts with a group of survivors and a limited supply of resources.
-Daily Cycle: Each day, players will: Generate new zombies Feed the survivors Simulate a battle with zombies Search for food and other survivors Update remaining days and resources Win/Lose Conditions: The game ends if all survivors are killed or if there is no food left.
-The player wins if they manage to survive until the specified number of days has passed.
-Additional Features (Optional):  Crafting: Survivors can create weapons or tools using found materials.
-Base Building: Players can build a base to provide shelter and protection.
-Character Customization: Players can customize their survivors' attributes and skills.
-Technical Implementation:  Programming Language: Java Data Structures: Use appropriate data structures to represent survivors, zombies, resources, and game state.
-Random Number Generation: Utilize random number generation to simulate events like zombie encounters and resource discovery.
-Output: Provide clear and informative output, such as daily status updates, battle results, and win/lose messages.
+A post-apocalyptic survival game where players lead a group of survivors against hordes of zombies.
+Manage resources, fight off attacks, and search for food and other survivors to stay alive.

+**Key Features:**

+- Zombie encounters
+- Resource management
+- Survivor recruitment
+- Food acquisition
+- Daily survival challenges

+**Gameplay:**

+- Start with a group of survivors and limited resources.
+- Face daily waves of zombies.
+- Feed your survivors and manage supplies.
+- Search for food and recruit other survivors.
+- Survive until the end of the specified time period.

+**Optional Features:**

+- Crafting
+- Base building
+- Character customization

+**Technical Details:**

+- Written in Java
+- Uses random number generation and data structures
+- Provides informative output